-Fireworks are often ready to buy at this time of year.
+Fireworks are often ready to buy at this time of year, in some areas this can be weeks if not months before Halloween.
 Many animals find them scary, not just dogs.
 The loud noises and flashing lights can be very frightening.

 To help reduce the stress fireworks can bring to your dog, read our tips on ways in which you can help your canine friend this year.

 1) Try and avoid taking your dog out when fireworks are likely to be set off.
 Walk your dog during daylight hours.
 This slight change in your normal routine can be introduced a few days in advance.

 2) To help mask the sound of fireworks, try keeping a radio or television on.
 The volume should not be so loud that this will cause stress to your dog!
 If you are someone who uses Spotify, this actually has a playlist for dogs and other pets.

 3) Some dogs will try and find a quiet place in the house and it may not actually be their own bed.
 If this is the case, let them choose where they want to go.

 If you have a dog which you would normally crate, do not lock it.
 Some dogs find this more stressful.
 Let them have the option to move out of the crate if they want to.